-6. Strategic justification
+6 Strategic justification

-An increase in building height (HOB) and floor space ratio (FSR) can be provided in this HIA to support its strategic location near education, employment, health, shopping, and transport services - immediately to the north of UNSW and the Randwick Hospitals Campus, and a short walk west of Randwick Junction Town Centre.
-The HIA is easily accessible and is serviced by two new light rail stations in High Street and from the adjoining streets.
+An increase in building height (HOB) and floor space ratio (FSR) can be provided in this HIA to support its strategic location near education, employment, health, shopping, and transport services - immediately to the north of the UNSW and the Randwick Hospital Campus, and a short walk from Randwick Junction Town Centre.
+The HIA is easily accessible and is serviced by two new Light Rail stations in High Street and from the adjoining streets.

-The zoning for this HIA is unchanged.
-It is proposed that there should be no change in development controls for the northeast part of the HIA as most of this area is in strata ownership and is already developed with 3-4 storey walk-up apartment buildings at a relatively high density.
-No height or FSR controls are shown on Map 18 for this area to confirm no change to current controls.
+It is not proposed to change the zoning of this HIA, nor the development controls for the northeast part of the HIA, as most of this area is in strata ownership and is already developed with 3-4 storey walk-up apartment buildings at a relatively high density.